-UD's 300+ Registered Student Organizations are supervised by the Activities & Programs office at the USC.
+UD's 300+ Registered Student Organizations are supervised by the Student Involvement Office at the USC.
 Find these groups and get involved at StUDent Central!

-Bus Trips, coordinated by the A&P office, provide UD students with the opportunity to get off campus and experience something new.
+Bus Trips, coordinated by the SI Office, provide UD students with the opportunity to get off campus and experience something new.
 There are a variety of trips offered in every season, from city excursions to whitewater rafting.

 The Student Centers Programming Advisory Board (SCPAB) works side by side with the University Student Centers to bring the best events to campus.
 Offering a broad assortment of events, SCPAB's objective is to provide quality programming for everyone in the UD community.